sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/events.md

 The context, called observation data or event data, contains information about the originating entity and the corresponding check or metric result.
 An event must contain a [status][4] or [metrics][5].
 In certain cases, an event can contain [both a status and metrics][19].
-These generic containers allow Sensu to handle different types of events in the pipeline.
+These generic containers allow Sensu to handle different types of events in the observability pipeline.
 Because events are polymorphic in nature, it is important to never assume their contents (or lack of content).

 ## Event format